text-gen/text-gen.com/_pages/index.md

 # Special Thanks

-Thank you to [Plugin Developer Docs](https://marcus.se.net/obsidian-plugin-docs/) and the following open source plugins for providing code that helps in developing this plugin:
+Thank you to [Plugin Developer Docs](https://marcus.se.net/obsidian-plugin-docs/) and the following open-source plugins for providing code that helps in developing this plugin:
 - [Obsidian-plugins-galore](https://github.com/plugins-galore/obsidian-plugins-galore)
 - [quickadd](https://github.com/chhoumann/quickadd)